MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/configuration.md

 ## Data Manager: Configuration

 ### Intro to Configuration
 Once ingested your data, you are ready to unlock the unique data-configuration features that Dynamics AI for Customer Insights offers.
 In Dynamics AI for Customer Insights, the ingested datasets are called **Customer Entities**.
-Clicking the **Map** tile at the **Configuration Screen** will take you to the first stage in the data configuration process.
+Clicking the **Map** tile at the **Configuration page** will take you to the first stage in the data configuration process.

 ![configuration.png](media/configuration.png)

 ### Map
-There are two main goals behind the Map screen (shown below):
+There are two main goals behind the Map page (shown below):
 - Entity selection: Identifying the customer entities which might include overlapping or partially ovelapping data
 - Attribute selection: For each customer entity, identifying the columns upon which you will want to merge your data (also called **Attributes**)